rrigato/architecture/aws_news/services/code_deploy.md

+- supports lambda, ec2/on-premises, ecs and cloudformation
-- two deployment options:
+- two deployment types:
-  - 1) in place deployment = application is stopped and upgrade is installed/validated
+  - 1) in place deployment
+    - application is stopped and upgrade is installed/validated
   - 2) Blue/Green deployment
-    - canary = traffic is shifted in two increments)
+    - canary = traffic is shifted in two increments
-    - linear = traffic is shifted in equal increments
+    - linear = traffic is shifted in equal increments with an equal number of minutes between increments
+    - all-at-once